 From the inside, remove the window and then put the first 2×4 and plywood in place against the outside of the window frame.
 You do this from the inside of the house by fitting the plywood through the window frame before pulling it back against the frame.

 Turn the second 2×4 horizontally so it braces itself against the left and right side of the window frame and tighten the nut.
 You’ve just braced and bolted a window in an even more secure way than nailing or screwing from the outside.

 The Bottom Line

 To prevent an abandoned house from falling victim to vandalism, arson, or other unsavory behavior, board it up using either traditional nailing or the brace and bolt method.
 You might just prevent a bad situation from getting worse and save a building that could shine again in better times.
 We hope you’ve found this article about how to board up abandoned houses helpful.
-If you’re a Pro and you have tips for boarding up houses, add them in the comments below—or contact us with your own Pro tips.
+If you’re a Pro and you have tips for boarding up houses, add them in the comments below.